The Carpenters: A Christmas Portrait

 The Carpenters: A Christmas Portrait is a Christmas television special featuring The Carpenters that aired on ABC on December 19, 1978.
 It was the second Christmas TV special that the pop duo made and was taped in October 1978.

+Production

-The special stars Richard and Karen Carpenter, with special guests Gene Kelly, Kristy and Jimmy McNichol, Georgia Engel, and Peter Pit.
+The special stars Richard and Karen Carpenter, with special guests Gene Kelly, Kristy and Jimmy McNichol, Georgia Engel, "and magician Peter Pit."

+It was written by Rod Warren and directed by Bob Henry.
+Henry was chosen because the Carpenters wanted the focus on their music, rather than comedy.
+Richard did not participate in the comic relief portion of singing "Christmas Angels" in angel costumes.

-The special is named after the Carpenters' recently released Christmas album Christmas Portrait in October 1978.
+The special is named after the Carpenters' recently released Christmas album Christmas Portrait, which was formally released on October 13, 1978.

+Richard Carpenter was in bad health during the production of the special, unable to arrange their songs, and in his own words: "I was rail thin and Karen didn't look much better."
+Besides having to outsource the arrangement work, he thought the McNichols were poor singers, but Karen was friends with Kristy, who in turn insisted that her brother be included in the show, while Richard thought "Jimmy was no musical talent."
+On the other hand, many fans thought that the McNicholls were talented in their own way.